Tankiso-Dik/product-image-studio/docs/Schemas.md

 ---

-Additional schemas will follow the same rules: strongly typed, no extraneous properties, and custom visual configuration support (font, color, pattern, etc.).
+Additional schemas will follow the same rules: strongly typed with no extraneous properties.